 Released during COVID, some people are sent back to prison with little or no warning

-Alvarez has heart trouble and he's struggled to take care of his four kids and his fiance's daughter through their long separation.
-When Eva Cardoza returned from the federal correctional institution in Danbury, Connecticut, she shouldered a lot of burdens.
+Alvarez has heart trouble and he's struggled to take care of his four kids and his fiancé's daughter through their long separation.
+When Eva Cardoza returned from the federal correctional institution in Danbury, Conn., she shouldered a lot of burdens.

 "She was doing everything at home.
 She was cooking, cleaning, taking care of the kids, helping them with homework," Alvarez said.